 Dawn was stopped in rush hour traffic on Interstate 35 near downtown Minneapolis.
 The vehicle directly behind her was slowing to a stop when another vehicle rear-ended him at 45 miles per hour, propelling that car into Dawn.
 Dawn’s car was pushed forward 5 to 10 feet into the car in front of her.
 She sustained neck and back injuries in the crash.
 American Family offered $7,500 to settle the case.
 Dawn would have accepted $9,000, but American Family refused to pay.

 Attorney Michael Courtney took this case to trial, where the jury awarded her over $29,000.
 In addition, American Family will also be forced to pay an additional $14,000, twice the amount that it cost Dawn to go to trial, as a penalty.

-April sustained soft tissue injuries in a car collision in which she was rear ended.
-There was not a lot of damage to her car so the insurance company did not take her injuries seriously.
+April sustained soft tissue injuries in a car collision in which she was rear-ended.
+There was not much damage to her car, so the insurance company did not take her injuries seriously.
 Although she had medical bills in excess of $10,000, the insurance company was only willing to offer $9,500.
 The insurance company only had a minimum policy limit of $30,000.

 Lori and Attorney Chuck Slane refused to accept payment of less than the policy limit and the case was submitted to trial in front of a jury.
 The jury returned a verdict of $128,000.

 We then submitted a claim to Lori’s own personal insurance carrier and received payment in the amount of $80,000 and an assignment of their right to be paid back from the person who caused the accident.
 We then took that agreement and got the insurance company for the woman who caused the accident to pay the full amount of the judgment: $128,000.
 As a result, the minimum policy limit was transformed into $128,000 in coverage.
 Lori was also able to collect an additional $80,000 in coverage from her own insurance company.